 There’s nothing better than a cold iced drink on a hot summer’s day.
 But what if the ice machine stops working?

-We’ve all been there – that feeling when you realize your ice bin is suspiciously light, or that water puddles have become a common sight around your fridge.
+We’ve all been there – that sinking feeling when you realize your ice bin is suspiciously light or that water puddles are forming around your fridge.

 Is your ice machine not working?
 Not sure how to fix it?
 If so, you’re at the right place.
-We’ll be going over some common ice maker problems below.
-Keep reading to learn more!
+We’ll be going over some common ice maker problems below so be sure to read on.

 Table of Contents